Modern Day Slavery Act

 The procurement service’s senior team are all Chartered Institute of Purchasing and Supply (CIPS) qualified and uphold the CIPS’s code of professional conduct and practice relating to procurement and supply.
 All members of the procurement team are required to undertake safeguarding training at a level appropriate to their roles and responsibilities.

-In addition, template commercial agreements will be updated by the procurement service to include an obligation that suppliers will comply with the Act and ensure that their suppliers and sub-contractors will too.
+In addition, template commercial agreements include an obligation that suppliers will comply with the Act and ensure that their suppliers and sub-contractors will too.

 Our commitment to preventing modern slavery and trafficking begins with our recruitment process.
 We adhere to the National NHS Employment Checks / Standards (this includes employees UK address, right to work in the UK and suitable references).
 Agency workers are engaged through recruitment agencies signed up to the London Procurement Partnership, which requires them to comply with the Modern Slavery Act.